 Gdansk, as you can imagine, also has a big maritime history.
 You can go inside a medieval crane to see the National Maritime Museum and then visit the nearby Maritime Culture Centre.
 Another part of the National Maritime Museum is located at the granaries across the river.
 You can also go aboard a freighter or take a ride on the “Black Pearl” ship outside the Chlebnicka Gate.
 For the boat ride, it leaves every hour and takes you to Westerplatte and optionally back.

 Amber is another one of Gdansk’s specialities.
 The “gemstone” (which isn’t technically a gemstone but fossilized tree resin) comes from the Baltic sea, where Gdansk lies.
 If you’re looking for amber, you can’t miss all the shops.
 They’re not cheap but you can find a good deal here and there.
+(Ironically, Poland is the cheapest country I’ve been to, but they didn’t skimp on prices for amber!)
 You can also visit the Amber Museum.
 It makes a great souvenir.